Readri205/MS4_shopfront/README.md

 ## Site Goals

 * This website provides a functionality for users to create a list of plants in collections, either by entering plant details or by uploading from a search.
 The searches can be made in a number of ways, including by name, image or by filters.
 Users are able to update the details of plants and collections in their lists.
 Users are also able to delete plants and collections.
 A user can also move a plant from one collection to another if so desired.
 A user can also amend their personal details including email, username and telephone number.
 A user is also able to fully delete their login and all plants and collections listed on that login.
-Each users logn and details are specific to that user and cannot be viewed by any other user.
+Each users login and details are specific to that user and cannot be viewed by any other user.

 * **NOTE: This site is currently entirely for educational purposes only.
 Whilst there is an ability to register for the site, any personal details entered are not protected.**